TulipaEnergy/TulipaEnergyModel.jl/docs/src/30-concepts.md

 For the maximum ramp down we have similiar constraints as the ones shown above.

-### Unit Commitment and Ramping in Assets with Flexible Time Resolution that are not Multiple of Each Other
+### Unit Commitment and Ramping in Assets with Flexible Time Resolution that are NOT Multiples of Each Other

 In this case, the `ccgt` asset has an output `flow(ccgt,demand)` on a two-hour basis, but its time resolution (i.e., partition) is every three hours.
 Therefore, the `unist_on` variables are defined in a timestep block every three hours.
 This setup means that the flow and unit commitment variables are not multiples of each other.
 As a result, the unit commitment and ramping constraints are defined on the highest resolution, meaning that we also need the intersections of both resolutions.
 The figure below illustrates this situation.